Lorti/manu.ninja/_posts/2015-11-10-how-to-design-an-indie-game-logo-in-illustrator.md

 ---
 layout: post
-title:  "How to Design an Indie Game Logo in Illustrator"
+title:  How to Design an Indie Game Logo in Illustrator
-date:   2015-11-10 20:15:00
+date:   2015-11-10
+categories:
-categories: games, art
+  - art
+  - games
 ---

-# How to Design an Indie Game Logo in Illustrator

 I am currently working on a game prototype with a few friends and we settled on a slightly ridiculous title.
 To announce our project in a way that it deserves I have created a logo that represents the over the top experience we are aiming for.
 Several people have asked me how the logo was created, so here you have a short tutorial on how to design an indie game logo in Illustrator.